dmyersturnbull/tyrannosaurus/README.md

 [![Maintainability (Code Climate)](https://api.codeclimate.com/v1/badges/5e3b38c9b9c418461dc3/maintainability)](https://codeclimate.com/github/dmyersturnbull/tyrannosaurus/maintainability)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/dmyersturnbull/tyrannosaurus/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/dmyersturnbull/tyrannosaurus/?branch=main)

 An opinionated, forwards-looking Python template for 2021.

 Generate elegant, ready-to-use Python projects that have excellent continuous integration and deployment (CI/CD).
-Integrated with Docker Hub, Github Packages, Azure, Conda-Forge, and an array of linting, static analysis, security testing, documentation, dependency management, and CI/CD tools, including a custom tool to keep all duplicate project metadata synchronized to pyproject.toml.
+Integrated with Docker Hub, Github Packages, Azure, Conda-Forge, and an array of linting, static analysis, security testing, documentation, dependency management, and CI/CD tools, including an optional custom tool to keep all duplicate project metadata synchronized to pyproject.toml.

+### 🎨 Design / generating a new project

-This is a modern alternative to cookiecutter built with [Poetry](https://python-poetry.org/), [Github Actions](https://github.com/features/actions), and [no legacy files](https://dmyersturnbull.github.io/#-the-python-build-landscape) or tools.
+This is a modern template built with [Poetry](https://python-poetry.org/), [Github Actions](https://github.com/features/actions), and [no legacy files](https://dmyersturnbull.github.io/#-the-python-build-landscape) or tools.
-See below for a comparison to other tools.
+See below for a [comparison to other tools](https://github.com/dmyersturnbull/tyrannosaurus#similar-templates-and-tools).
-Don’t make 55 commits trying to configure CI/CD workflows.
-Use `tyrannosaurus new`:
+Don’t make 55 commits trying to configure CI/CD workflows ❌

 ```bash
 pip install tyrannosaurus
 tyrannosaurus new projectname --track
 ```

-After initializing your project, Tyrannosaurus will list some manual steps, such as adding API keys.
+After initializing your project, Tyrannosaurus will list manual steps like adding API keys.
+Tyrannosaurus was generated with Tyrannosaurus: `tyrannosaurus new tyrannosaurus` ☺

-### Main behavior / features:
+### 💡 Main behavior / features

 Generated projects are integrated with various tools (from PyPi) and external CI/CD/code-quality systems.
 Github Actions are used by default, but config files for Travis and Azure Pipelines are also provided.